Container Recovery

 app: (my-app &) && tail -F log/my-app.log

-To ensure Container Recovery effectively keeps your app up, make sure that:
+To ensure Container Recovery effectively keeps an App up, make sure that:

-For example, we could rewrite the above Procfile like so:
+For example, rewrite the above Procfile like so:

 app: (tail -F log/my-app.log &) && my-app